-This flat learning curve, especially on the census dataset, indicates high bias since more data does not decrease (or increase) the error rate.
-It seems that tuning the hyperparameters is the way to change the error rates.
-The primary in Scikit-learn parameters are C (which controls the margin sizes) and the kernels (equations that make the data separable when not naturally so.
+This flat learning curve and higher training error indicates high bias since more data does not decrease (or increase) the error rate.
+The thin gap means very low variance.
+Given the high bias and low variance, increasing the model complexity by tuning the hyperparameters is the way to change the error rates.
+The primary Scikit-learn parameters are C (which controls the margin sizes) and the kernels (equations that make the data separable when not naturally so).
 The default kernel is ‘rbf’, a non-linear kernel (projecting to a higher dimension space to make the data separable), and we used a default C of 1.

 Learning Curves for Neural Network